Eamon Dunne: Downfall and death

 For several years, Dunne had suffered from anxiety and paranoia; it was reported that in 2001 he had expressed suicidal thoughts to his GP, and two years later he was reportedly drinking eight cans of alcohol a night; at the time of his death, he had reportedly been using over five grams of cocaine a day.
 Dunne was also reportedly in financial difficulty before his death, having walked onto a halting site the weekend before his murder and demanded €20,000 from two men.
 Dunne also demanded €150,000 from a major gangland criminal, threatening to have the INLA kill him if he did not pay.

 Dunne's increasing paranoia and unstable behaviour eventually led to his own gang members turning against him.
 Due to the increased Garda attention brought on by Dunne's repeated murders, Gardaí believe crime boss Christy Kinahan, who supplied Dunne's gang with drugs, conspired with Dunne's former mentor Eamon Kelly to have him killed.
 Together with some of Dunne's closest associates they are suspected of organising his murder and of hiring a gang of young criminals from the north inner city to actually carry out the hit.

 Thirty-four-year-old Dunne was murdered as he attended a friend's birthday party at a pub in Cabra on 23 April 2010.
 A hit team of four men arrived in a car, and one of them waved his gun around, warning smokers outside the pub to disperse.
 He then guarded the front door.
 Two masked gunmen entered and began shooting at Dunne several times.
-He unsuccessfully attempted to use a lounge boy as a human shield before the first gunman shot him twice in the chest & once in the head, with the second gunman also performing the "Mozambique drill" on him as he lay on the ground, before the pair escaped in a waiting car.
+He unsuccessfully attempted to use a lounge boy as a human shield before the first gunman shot Dunne twice in the chest & once in the head, with the second gunman also performing the "Mozambique drill" on him as he lay on the ground.
+The gunmen escaped in a waiting car.
 His bodyguard and a number of close associates were present, though none made any attempt to prevent the murder, as was his seventeen-year-old daughter.